-The ADP3193A includes differential sensing, high accuracy VID DAC and reference, and a low offset error amplifier.
+The ADP3192A combines differential sensing with a high accuracy VID DAC and reference, and a low offset error amplifier.
 This maintains a worst-case specification of ± 7.7 mV differential sensing error over its full operating output voltage and temperature range.
-The output voltage is sensed between the FB pin and the FBRTN pin.
-FB should be connected through a resistor to the regulation point, usually the remote sensing pin of the microprocessor.
-FBRTN should be connected directly to the remote sensing ground point.
-The internal VID DAC and precision reference are referenced to FBRTN, which has a minimal current of 65 μA to allow accurate remote sensing.
+The output voltage is sensed between the FB pin and FBRTN pin.
+FB should be connected through a resistor to the regulation point, usually the remote sense pin of the microprocessor.
+FBRTN should be connected directly to the remote sense ground point.
+The internal VID DAC and precision reference are referenced to FBRTN, which has a minimal current of 65 μ A to allow accurate remote sensing.
 The internal error amplifier compares the output of the DAC to the FB pin to regulate the output voltage.